Mark Tanner Sculpture Award 2021-22

 The selection panel

 Applicants must be established residents of the UK.
 Students in current education are not eligible to apply.
-This applies to BA and MA students or equivalent, but NOT to those undertaking postgraduate research work leading to a PhD/Mphil/MLitt/ MRes or equivalent.
+This applies to BA and MA students or equivalent, but those undertaking postgraduate research work leading to a PhD/Mphil/MLitt/ MRes or equivalent are able to apply.
+We are unable to accept joint, group or collective applications.

 - All applicants must complete the online application.

-- Interviews for shortlisted artists will be held at Standpoint late April 2019.
+- Interviews for shortlisted artists will be held at Standpoint on Thursday 20 May 2021.

 - We will ask shortlisted artists to make a short presentation about their work, followed by questions from the panel.
 We will request further documentation of your practice where necessary.

-- References will be taken up prior to interview, for shortlisted artists only.
+- References may be taken up prior to interview, for shortlisted artists only.

 - Travel expenses (best price available) will be reimbursed for shortlisted applicants.